 2 very large bags of spinach

 1 teaspoon salt

 3 teaspoons tomato paste

 1/2 cup salted cashews, ground fine

 3/4 cup paneer cheese, cut into bite-size pieces

-In the 2 tablespoons of olive oil cook the sliced onions for twenty minutes, stirring constantly.
+In the 2 tablespoons of ghee cook the sliced serranos for five minutes.
+Remove and set in the blender.
+Add the onions to the ghee and stir for twenty minutes, stirring constantly.
 After twenty minutes let them cool slightly then add them to the Serrano’s, garlic and ginger in a blender.
-Blend until smooth and return to a saucepan with another two tablespoons olive oil.
+Blend until smooth and return to a saucepan with another two tablespoons ghee.
 Add 1/4 cup of water.
-Cook another ten minutes, adding 3/4 cup of water slowly as the spices cook down.
+Cook another ten minutes, adding one cup of water slowly as the spices cook down.

 Cube the paneer and then fry in the leftover olive oil and spice mixture.
 When the paneer is browned a bit on most sides, add the ground cashews to the spinach.
 Cook two minutes and stir in the paneer.